derlincg/Code_Samples/GUI_echoClientServer-java/README.txt

 Both the Client and the Server use MVC design.

 RUN VIA COMMAND PROMPT:
-1. navigate to the src folder of the server, and run: java Main [ipv4_of_copmputer] [port #]
+1. navigate to the src folder of the server, and run: javac *.java java Main [ip address of computer] [port #]
 2. click the start server button.
-3. navigate to the src folder of the client, and run: java Main [ipv4 of computer running the server] [port #] Feel free to connect as many clients as you want to the server, on the same computer or on a different computer.
+3. navigate to the src folder of the client, and run: javac *.java java Main [same ip as server] [same port # as server] Feel free to connect as many clients as you want to the server, on the same computer or on a different computer.

 RUN VIA NETBEANS:
 1. open up both the client and server projects in NetBeans
 2. For the Server, Go to File -> project properties -> Run
-3. In the arguments section, type in the ip address of the computer in which the server is running, and port number separated by a space.
+3. In the arguments section, type in the ip address of the computer and a port number separated by a space.
 4. Run the server program and click "start server".
 5. Client - follow steps 2 and 3.
 5. Run 1 or more clients.